textcreationpartnership/A00483/README.md

 ##Content Summary##

 #####Front#####
-An exhortation vnto prayer, thoughte mete by the kinges maieſtie, and his clergy, to be read to the coat of arms or blazon
+coat of arms or blazon
 #####Body#####
 FORASMVCHE as prayer is the veray true meane ordeyned of almightie god, and taught vs playnly in hisAS THESE holye prayers and ſuffrages folowynge, are ſette furthe of moſt godly zeale for edifying an
 Let vs pray.WE humbly beſeche the, O father, mercifully to loke vpon our infirmities, & for the glo